Cloudy Diamonds Buyers Guide

 In general, there are two main scenarios where a diamond looks cloudy.

 If the diamond is less than 1 carat, a certificate from the GIA or AGS usually doesn’t come with a clarity plot (a clarity plot is a map of all the diamond’s imperfections).
 Without a clarity plot, you won’t know how large the cloud is or where it’s located on the diamond.
-You’ll need to look at the diamond yourself to review its clarity.
+You’ll need to look at the diamond yourself to review its clarity (check out our diamond clarity guide to understand more about it).

-Fluorescence can improve a diamond’s color but sometimes causes a cloudy effect.
+Fluorescence in diamonds can improve their color but sometimes cause a cloudy effect.
 Particularly, be on the watch for diamonds with strong/very strong fluorescence in D-I color grades and medium fluorescence on D-G color grades.
 Very often—but not always—these levels of fluorescence cause a hazy or milky look.

 It’s important to know that cloudiness is not visible on a screen or under store lights.
 If you’re buying a diamond in person, always view the diamond in daylight first.
 If you’re buying online, it’s better to avoid these fluorescence combinations altogether to lower the risk.